tiwillia/Sfdl/README.md

 Sfdl
 ====

-Salesforce case attachment downloader, written in Bash
+Sfdl is a Salesforce case attachment downloader for the Red Hat network, written in Bash.

 It is meant for you to add the following to your ~/.bashrc file so that the directory is changed for you after downloading: